strontic/strontic.github.io/xcyclopedia/library/igfxHK.exe-3857D0F476F968BBF0F8B07FF7A6074E.md

 ## Possible Misuse

 *The following table contains possible examples of `igfxHK.exe` being misused.
-While `igfxHK.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `igfxHK.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --